-E. Justification why the proposed restriction is the most appropriate Unionwide measure
+E. Justification why the proposed restriction is the most appropriate Unionwide measure appropriate Community-wide measure.

-This section provides justification for the reasoning that the proposed restriction is the most appropriate Community-wide measure.
 It gives an overview of the effectiveness, practicality and ease of monitoring involved in implementing the proposed restriction.
 An assessment of other risk management options is also included.